 These air-fried morel morsels are a game changer!
 Think stuffed cheesy jalapeños but with cashew-based cream cheese instead of dairy cheese, baked rather than fried, and umami mushrooms in place of spicy jalapeños.
 With such a creative way to use mushrooms, these wholesome little bites are going to become your new party go-to!
 Don’t own an air fryer?
 No problem!
-See Chef’s Notes for baking them in the oven.
+See the Chef’s Notes for baking them in the oven.

 Gone are the days of a salad being thought of as not much more than lettuce in a bowl.
 This fulfilling and nourishing salad has all the ingredients to make your belly happy, taste buds sing, and body energized with the wild rice, umami mushrooms, and earthy broccoli.
 Tip: Make the rice and dressing ahead of time to save time on the day you plan to put the recipe together.
-Second tip: This salad gets even tastier the next day!
+Second tip: This healthy mushroom dish gets even tastier the next day!

 Creamy Lemongrass Lime Shiitake Soup is a mushroom lover’s dream!
 Full of rich and robust flavors, this soup is a nourishing and aromatic treat for your tastebuds.
 To make this soup fully plant-based we’ve substituted shiitake mushrooms for traditional shrimp, giving every spoonful the perfect chewy and savory bite.

 Thanks to their delectable aroma and tasty flavor, portobello mushrooms make the perfect meat replacement and have a ton of nutritional benefits.
 Have we mentioned that they’re a true culinary delight in the Italian Portobello Mushroom Bake?
 Individual portobellos are stuffed with cheesy, tomatoey goodness and baked until bubbly and golden.
-If you’re a mushroom fan, then this recipe is a quick, simple, and absolutely delicious way for you to enjoy mushrooms regularly!
+If you’re a fungi fan, then this vegan mushroom recipe is a quick, simple, and absolutely delicious way for you to enjoy mushrooms regularly!

-Once you taste this rich, creamy, and delicious beverage, it might be hard to believe it’s actually good for you.
+Once you taste this rich, creamy, and delicious mushroom beverage, it might be hard to believe it’s actually good for you.
 But it’s true!
 Chaga mushroom is chock-full of antioxidants and has been shown to reduce inflammation and support the immune system.
 Plus, it’s cozy, comforting, and has the perfect amount of natural sweetness, making it an ideal beverage as an anytime pick-me-up!